 All in all, Fuchsia is Google’s attempt to get the best of Chrome and Android into a single operating system that’s more efficient both while you’re using it and when you’re away – not to mention in between those states or between devices.

 Google Fuchsia release date

-Since August 2016, the Google Fuchsia release date has been rumored several times – only to turn out untrue.
-These rumors have generally cropped up before Google’s big Google IO developer event in California or, in the case of last October, when we know a big hardware release is imminent.
+Ever since August 2016, we’ve seen a ton of rumors about Google Fuchsia’s release date – and each turned out to be false.
+These rumors usually come up before Google’s big Google IO developer event in California, or when we know a big hardware release is around the corner.

-In February 2018, it was revealed that Google’s former head of Android platform security, Nick Kralevich, had left the Android team to “define security” over in the Fuchsia department.
-Describing it as a “new, experimental operating system,” Kralevich doesn’t hint at any specific launch window, however it does show where Google is choosing to put its most crucial resources.
+Back in February, it was revealed that Google’s former head of Android platform security, Nick Kralevich, had left the Android team to ‘define security’ over in the Fuchsia department.
+Describing it as a “new, experimental operating system,” Kralevich doesn’t hint at any specific launch window, however it does show where Google chooses to put its most crucial resources.

 At any rate, keep it locked to this page as we draw closer to a possible release date and therefore might have some new information for you.

 What could Fuchsia mean for Android and Chrome – and Windows and macOS?

 Word on the street is that Google Fuchsia is Google’s answer to Microsoft and Apple’s united platforms.
 In turning Android into one of the two biggest smartphone platforms and later popularizing Chrome OS – not to mention G-Suite, Google’s web-based productivity programs.
 Google has already kind of become a major player on all platforms.